Find Affordable College Courses

 The average tuition and fees for an in-state undergraduate at Arkansas Northeastern College are $2,738 a year.

-East Arkansas Community College came in at #6 in this year’s edition of the Best Value Liberal Arts & Humanities Associate Degree Schools in Arkansas ranking.
-East Arkansas Community College is a small public school located in the distant town of Forrest City.
+East Arkansas Community College landed the #6 spot in the 2023 rankings for the best value associate degree liberal arts / sciences and humanities programs.
+East Arkansas Community College is a small public school located in the town of Forrest City.

 Read More…